Protocol and Practice of Persons Appearing in the Court of Judge Susanna C. Pineda

 Specific Requirements or Preferences

-• Litigants must check in with the Bailiff when reporting to Court for a proceeding, enabling the Bailiff to further coordinate the calendar, and holding cell traffic, on a first come-first serve basis.
-Check-in involves relaying your name, your case number, and a cell phone number, or email address to the Bailiff.
+• "In-Person" Litigants must check in with the Courtroom Assistant/JA when reporting to Court for a proceeding, enabling the Courtroom Assistant to further coordinate the calendar.
+Check-in involves relaying your name, your case number, and a cell phone number, or email address to the CA.

-• The Bailiff/or JA should also be updated by counsel when proceeding coverage is being sent.
-Please inform the Bailiff of who is covering for you, why they are covering for you, how long they will be covering for you, and their contact information.
+• Courtroom assistant/or JA should also be updated by counsel when coverage appears on your behalf.
+Please inform the JA one business day before that another attorney will be covering the proceeding including why they are covering, how long they will be covering, and their contact information (Phone number and Email).

 Pre-Trial Practice and Management Issues